IGME-202-2221/project-1-ArgentumRhodon/README.md

 -   Camera Movement: Camera will be locked for the most part.
 -   Player Health: The player will have a limited number of lives.
 -   End Condition: The game will end when the player runs out of lives.
--   Scoring: The player earns points by defeating enemies, picking up collectibles, and after completing each level.
+-   Scoring: The player earns points by defeating enemies.

+-   Controls: WASD and hold left click to fire.

 ### Game Description

 In this game, the you will fight waves of enemies in a limitless number of levels until you run out of lives.
 So shoot for a higher score each time!
 The player (and enemies) will be restricted to a map smaller than the screen, and you will have to fly around and dodge enemies and enemy projectiles as you save friendly ships from the onslaught (these are the collectibles).
-In each level, there will be a chance to get a powerup (or even two) to make the level easier.

 ### Controls